jad-nasser/free-library/README.md

 - The first page that appears to the user is the home page, this page allows the user to search books.
 - The user can use the search input in the navbar to search for a specific book in the home page.
 - The user is not requird to enter the book's full name in the search input, because the user can write a substring of the name of the book and the system will find the book.
-- Also the user can search books by clicking the button that contains the configuration icon in the navbar, this will navigate the user to the advanced-search page.
+- Also the user can search books by clicking "Advanced Search" in the navbar, this will navigate the user to the advanced-search page.
 - In the advanced-search page the user can search for books by book's name or by book's author name, and also the user the select to sort books by:
   - Alphabetical order
   - Reverse alphabetical order
-  - Most liked
   - Most downloaded
 - The user can select a book in the home page by clicking it, this will navigate the user to the view-book page for this book.
-- In the view-book page the user can see the details of the book and can download the book by clicking the download button and also the user can like a book by clicking the like button.
+- In the view-book page the user can see the details of the book and can download the book by clicking the download button.

 ### **Publisher Guide**